Texas Tech vs. Iowa State College Basketball Game Preview

 What is going to happen

-Iowa State would have its opening moments when it looked like it would make it a game, and then it would go dead cold for a long stretch to end the play.
+Iowa State will have its moments beginning when it looks like it will make it a game, and then it will go dead cold for a long stretch to end the play.
 Texas Tech will be strong enough from the field – it has been shooting well since last month – to consistently increase the lead.

 Texas Tech vs. Iowa State Prediction, Line